 DUAL MASTER CYLINDERS - Even after the above brake upgrades, one lingering reliability issue with the brakes were short lived "rebuilt" brake master cylinders and brake boosters.
 After the 4th master failed, we switched to a custom dual Tilton master cylinder setup that we designed, CNC machined and assembled at Vorshlag.
 This setup bolts in place of the factory brake booster and master assembly, includes a pedal effort multiplier for better brake feel, and a cockpit adjustable Tilton balance bar.
 The factory ABS system was maintained and the new setup works VERY WELL and is reliable.
 With the larger discs, brake cooling, Tilton masters, Motul brake fluid, and Carbotech pads this car can brake with or better than the most modern Corvettes and delivers lap after lap of fade-free stopping.

-Again, this car is built around a rigid NASA TC/PTC rule set, but could easily be run in HPDE events as-is, or with merely a shock and tire upgrade could be very competitive in the new ST4/TT4 class.
+Again, this car was built around a rigid NASA TC/PTC rule set, but could easily be run in HPDE events as-is, or endurance racing on the current 275mm Falkens.
 We built the body to fit around 335/30/18 Hoosiers at all 4 corners, but a 275mm Hoosier would fit with inches to spare.
 We won a lot of races and obliterated TTC track records with this suspension setup.

 The fully forged race engine is built within the limit of the NASA TT Letter classes, but that doesn't mean we skimped on anything.
 Forged H-beam Eagle rods and custom spec'd forged Ross pistons are connected to the balanced OEM crank with ARP rod bolts, making the bottom end bullet proof.
 The factory camshaft was pitted, and no longer made, so the gurus at HKE Racing Engines had the stock cam measured and then custom built a replacement that shares the factory specs in every way.
 New OEM pushrods, valve springs, and upgraded retainers and keepers were added to the decked and rebuilt factory cylinder heads.
 This forged, balanced and blue printed engine was not inexpensive but should last for many seasons of racing.